-25 Statement of the Officers of the Special Tripartite Committee on the coronavirus disease (COVID-19) of 31 March 2020
+25 Statement of the Officers of the Special Tripartite Committee on the coronavirus disease (COVID-19) of 31 March 2020 issue_of_expiry_of_licences_and_certificates.pdf.

-26 Reference is also made to the Commission services' note on Union law requirements regarding certificates governed by Union law and more specifically requirements that pose difficulties due to measures taken in the context of the COVID-19 crisis, https://ec.europa.eu/transport/sites/transport/files/2020-04-06-issue of expiry of licences and certificates.pdf.
 The list of certificates referred to will be updated in respect of seafarers certificates.

+26 Reference is also made to the Commission services' note on Union law requirements regarding certificates governed by Union law and more specifically requirements that pose difficulties due to measures taken in the context of the COVID-19 crisis, https://ec.europa.eu/transport/sites/transport/files/2020-04-06- delay seafarers from taking up their duties on board.
+The information from the European Agency for Safety and Health at Work and the Advice by EU Healthy Gateways referenced in paragraph 3 should be taken into account.